by Norman Fulkerson

-It is has become a custom for practically every newspaper in America to reprint, during the Christmas season, the marvelous editorial, “Yes, Virginia, there is a Santa Claus.”
-Since it first appeared in 1897, it has become an indelible part of Christmas tradition in our country.
+It has become a custom for practically every newspaper in America to reprint, during the Christmas season, the marvellous editorial, “Yes, Virginia, there is a Santa Claus.”
+Since it first appeared in 18971, it has become an indelible part of the Christmas tradition in that country.
 It is no secret why.

 Virginia’s Letter: A Priceless Relic

 The central figure in the story is an innocent girl named Virginia O’Hanlon who is told by her “little friends” that Santa does not exist.
 She writes a letter to The Sun — a prominent New York paper at the time — with her sorrowful question as to the existence of Santa.
 The difficult task of replying to the eight-year-old fell on the shoulders of Francis Church, who responded in the form of an editorial.

 Although his piece was placed seventh on the page, below the commentary on a newly invented “chainless bicycle,”2 it became a hit both in America and abroad.
 So much so that when Virginia O’Hanlon died in 1971, a book titled Yes, Virginia was published that illustrated the editorial and the main characters.
 This tome, still available for purchase on Amazon,3 was eventually made into an Emmy award-winning television show by Warner Brothers.
 In 2001 the History Channel aired a special on the story, after the original letter, now treated as a relic, was feared to have been lost in a house fire.
 It was later found intact, and is now in the possession of Virginia’s grandson and was last appraised at twenty to thirty thousand dollars.

 Why all the fuss about Virginia’s letter and the response of Mr. Church?

 The Most Real Things in Life Men Don’t See